The-Full-Stuck-Developers/full-stuck-developers-3rd-semester/README.md

 6. **Localization**
    - Some validation messages from the api might not be translated on the client side

+7. **Fully tested in real life**
+   - To make sure the app works according to the requirements, we need to test it with real players and associates from Jerne IF.

 ## Setup Instructions

 ### Prerequisites